min2ha/ukwa-site/content/target/47786/index.en.md

   "subject": "Political Action and Communication"
 }

-# The Syria Campaign: for a free and peaceful Syria

 An independent advocacy group campaigning for a peaceful and democratic future for Syria.
 "The Syria Campaign launched in 2014 to mobilise people around the world to help stop the violence and accelerate progress towards a peaceful and democratic future for Syria.
 We stand with Syrians against human rights abuses and oppression from all sides."
 Registered in the UK as a limited company.